Excellent

 Loz Dorey |

-Although your dog may shed their hair throughout the year, it is Springtime when the frequency of lost hair increases as they start losing their winter coats.
-The amount of hair shed depends on several factors including health, age and breed type.
+Although your dog may shed their hair throughout the year, it's springtime when the frequency of lost hair increases as they start losing their winter coats.
+The amount of hair your dog sheds depends on several factors including their health, age and breed type.

-As most of this shedding is going to occur in the home it is a good idea to tackle the problem early on by starting a grooming routine, which will minimise the amount that ends up knotted in the carpet and rolling like tumbleweed around the house!
+As most of this shedding is going to occur inside the home, it is a good idea to tackle the problem early on by starting a grooming routine, which will minimise the amount that ends up knotted in the carpet and rolling like tumbleweed around the house!

-Brushing also has the health benefits of distributing the natural oils produced by the hair follicles, through the coat so that it looks glossy and healthy.
-Not only will your pet look wonderful, regular grooming is the perfect opportunity to strengthen the bond between you and your pet.
+Brushing has many benefits but importantly, it helps to distribute the natural oils produced by the hair follicles through the coat so that it looks glossy and healthy.
+Not only will your pet look wonderful, regular grooming is the perfect opportunity to strengthen the bond between you and your dog.

 • Coat rakes are very efficient at removing undercoats and dead hair – these are available in a range of different sizes to suit the type and density of hair.